S.J. Schinleber, PhD

 Jewish History in Poland

-Poland · Benefit Board grant recipient, visited sites associated with Jewish history
+Benefit Board grant recipient, research at sites of Jewish history

 2014